Assistant Director, Strategic DEI & Health Disparities

 - Specific aims (maximum one page, uploaded as a PDF)

-- Significance and urgency, specifically addressing how this project will advance identification, submission, availability, and dissemination of race and/or ethnic data of research participants (maximum one-half page, uploaded as PDF)
+- Significance and urgency, specifically addressing how this project will advance diversity in clinical trials via elimination of participation barriers and community engagement (maximum one-half page, uploaded as PDF)

 - Research Strategy (maximum two pages, uploaded as PDF) that includes: